Economizer: Economizer gas compressors

-The need to use two compressors when considering a booster set-up tends to increase the cost of a refrigeration system.
-Besides the gear's price, two staged systems need special attention over synchronization, pressure control and lubrication.
-To reduce these costs, special gear has been elaborated.
+The need to use two compressors in a booster set-up tends to increase the cost of a refrigeration system.
+A two staged system also needs synchronization, pressure control and lubrication.
+To reduce these costs, specialized equipment has been developed.

-Economizer screw compressors are being built by several manufacturers like Refcomp, Mycom, Bitzer and York.
-These machines merge both compressors of a two staged system into one screw compressor and have two inputs: the main suction and an interstage side entrance for higher pressure gas.
+Economizer screw compressors are built by several manufacturers like Refcomp, Mycom, Bitzer and York.
+These machines merge both compressors of a two staged system into one screw compressor with two inputs: the main suction and an interstage side entrance for higher pressure gas.
 This means there is no need to install two compressors and still benefit from the booster concept.

 There are two types of economizer setups for these compressors, flash and subcooling.
-The latter works under the same principle as the two staged booster displays with subcooling.
+The latter works like a two staged booster with subcooling.
 The flash economizer is different because it doesn't use a heat exchanger to produce the subcooling.
 Instead, it has a flash chamber or tank, in which flash gas is produced to lower the temperature of the liquid before the expansion.
 The flash gas that is produced in this tank leaves the liquid line and goes to the economizer entrance of the screw compressor.

 Subcooling and refrigeration cycle optimizers

-All previous systems produce an economizer effect by using compressors, meters, valves and heat exchangers within the refrigeration cycle.
-Depending on the system, in some refrigeration cycles it may be convenient to produce the economizer using an independent refrigeration mechanism.
-Such is the case of subcooling the liquid line by any other means that draw the heat out of the main system.
-For example, a heat exchanger that preheats cold water needed for another process or human use, may withdraw the heat from the liquid line, effectively subcooling the line and increasing the system's capacity.
+The above systems produce an economizer effect by using compressors, meters, valves and heat exchangers within the refrigeration cycle.
+In some refrigeration systems the economizer can be an independent refrigeration mechanism.
+Such is the case of subcooling the liquid line by any other means that draws the heat out of the main system.
+For example, a heat exchanger that preheats cold water needed for another process or human use, may take heat from the liquid line, effectively subcooling it and increasing the system's capacity.

-Recently, machines exclusively designated for this purpose have been developed.
-In Chile, the manufacturer EcoPac Systems developed a cycle optimizer able to stabilize the temperature of the liquid line and allowing either an increase in the refrigeration capacity of the system, or a reduction of the power consumption.
-Such systems have the advantage of not interfering with the original design of the refrigeration system being an interesting alternative for expanding single staged systems that do not possess an economizer compressor.
+Recently, machines exclusively designed for this purpose have been developed.
+In Chile, the manufacturer EcoPac Systems developed a cycle optimizer able to stabilize the temperature of the liquid line and allow either an increase in the refrigeration capacity of the system, or a reduction of the power consumption.
+Such systems have the advantage of not interfering with the original design of the refrigeration system and are a way to expand a single staged system that does not possess an economizer compressor.

 Internal heat exchangers

 Subcooling may also be produced by superheating the gas leaving the evaporator and heading to the gas compressor.
-These systems withdraw heat from the liquid line but heat up the gas compressors suction.
+These systems withdraw heat from the liquid line and heat up the gas compressor's suction line.
 This is a very common solution to insure that gas reaches the compressor and liquid reaches the valve.
 It also allows maximum heat exchanger use as minimizes the portion of the heat exchangers used to change the temperature of the fluid, and maximizes the volume in which the refrigerant changes its phase (phenomena involving much more heat flow, the base principle of vapor-compression refrigeration).